Purdue-CS193/homework-0-anushrajan28/index.md

+# Anush Rajan's First CS193 Homework
+- I have a good friend in the class
+- It's only 50 minutes long
+- The teachers are chill
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.